BrandonVergara/BankProject/README.md

 ## Architecture
 1. **API Layer (Interface):** This is what the user sees.
 It handles all inputs, navigation, and printing messages.
 This layer *only* talks to the Service Layer.
-2. **Domain Layer (Blueprint)** This layer is accessed by all the other layers, it acts as a blue print for transactions and accounts.
+2. **Domain Layer (Blueprint):** This layer is accessed by all the other layers.
+It acts as the blueprint for accounts and transactions.

     ![BankCLI ERD](BankERD.png)

-3. **Business Layer (Service)** This layer is where the bank rules live.
-It makes sure that transactions are able to be made.
-This layer is called by the api layer and calls the Repository Layer.
+3. **Business Layer (Service):** This layer is where the bank's rules live.
+It validates that a transaction is allowed before it happens, and it's the only layer permitted to call the Repository Layer.
+It is called by the API Layer.
-4. **Repository Layer (DAO)** This layer is the design pattern that abstracts the database, the one that communicates with it.
+4. **Repository Layer (DAO):** This layer abstracts the database — it's the only layer that communicates with PostgreSQL directly.
 It is *only* called by the Business Layer.

+## Testing
+* **Positive Test:** Verifies that a user logging in with correct account credentials is authenticated and can proceed into the application.
+* **Negative Test:** Verifies that a withdrawal exceeding the account's balance is rejected, and that the failure is handled gracefully rather than crashing or corrupting data.

+## Logging
+* Log files live in a separate folder called `logs/`.
+A new file is created for each day.
+* The log file tracks all activity, using:
+    * `INFO`: Records successful actions (e.g., "Account id# logged in successfully").
+    * `ERROR`: Records failed actions or security risks (e.g., "Withdraw failed, insufficient funds").